 I experience photography as a way to connect

 to the world.
-I create fine art prints
+I create fine art nature photography

 to connect with the world through my ideas,